 Joseph Williams

-Joseph is also an Honorary Clinical Lecturer in the Division of Pharmacy & Optometry at the University of Manchester (UoM) where he teaches a variety of topics including Cancer for Undergraduates and Postgraduates.
+Joseph is the Education and Training Lead and Specialist Cancer Pharmacist at The Christie NHS Foundation Trust with a specialist clinical and research interest in colorectal cancer and care closer to home.
+He is also an independent prescriber within the colorectal cancer speciality.
+Joseph is an Honorary Clinical Lecturer in the Division of Pharmacy & Optometry at the University of Manchester (UoM) where he teaches on the Cancer programme for Undergraduates and Postgraduates.
 His background has vastly been in clinical practice and his patient facing role within the MDT has allowed him to initiate and progress applied health research projects in his area of practice to benefit patient care.
-He has also been fortunate to have had many opportunities to work with students in Higher Education Institutions around the country and has always been passionate about supporting students and teaching.
+His experience and accolades have allowed Joseph to be elected as Chair of the British Oncology Pharmacy Association (BOPA), elected as a member (and current Co-Chair) of the UK SACT Board, become a member of the UK Pharmacy Professional Leadership (UKPPL) Advisory Board and a Fellow of the Royal Pharmaceutical Society (RPS).
+Joseph is passionate about promoting excellence in pharmaceutical care of patients with cancer through education, research, and innovation.

 Jennifer McClintick